Learn everything you need to know about TEAS scores with our guide.

 A composite score is calculated as a combination of a student’s performance in all four areas so it’s important that you are strong in all subjects.

-This section contains 39 questions.
+This section contains 45 questions with 55 minutes to complete it.
 Students can expect a passage of text followed by questions related to that passage.

 In addition to reading large chunks of text, students are scored on their interpretation of charts, maps, and other text-based tools.
 Here are some more details about what students should expect: